Tonywuhk/realai.org/industry/README.md

 * [Partnership on AI](http://realai.org/industry/pai/)
 * [SenseTime](https://www.sensetime.com/) is a Chinese startup that was [valued at more than $1.5 billion](https://www.wsj.com/articles/saving-face-investment-in-recognition-technology-heats-up-in-china-1499763603) as of July 2017.
 In an August 17 [report](https://zhuanlan.zhihu.com/p/28575934), QbitAI listed four business areas SenseTime is working in, mostly focused on applications of computer vision technology.
 * [deeplearning.ai](https://www.deeplearning.ai/) is a project dedicated to disseminating AI knowledge, [announced](https://medium.com/@andrewng/deeplearning-ai-announcing-new-deep-learning-courses-on-coursera-43af0a368116) by deep learning "[visionary](https://venturebeat.com/2014/05/16/baidu-snatches-googles-deep-learning-visionary-andrew-ng-as-its-chief-scientist/)" Andrew Ng ([Twitter](https://twitter.com/AndrewYNg)) as the first of three new AI projects he had been working on.
 Andrew Ng was [raising a $150M AI fund](https://techcrunch.com/2017/08/15/andrew-ng-is-raising-a-150m-ai-fund/) in August 2017.
 Ng was former head of Baidu AI group, appointed as its Chief Scientist in May 2014 when Baidu [opened Silicon Valley Lab](http://ir.baidu.com/phoenix.zhtml?c=188488&p=irol-newsArticle&ID=1931950).
+* [Vicarious](https://www.vicarious.com/) is a Union City, California-based startup developing AGI for robots.
+In July 2017, it [raised $50 million](https://venturebeat.com/2017/07/25/khosla-ventures-leads-50-million-investment-in-vicarious-ai-tech/) in a round led by Khosla Ventures.

 ## Events